Preimplantation Genetic Testing

 In fertility, it’s always better to know than to wonder what if.
 Preimplantation genetic testing helps spot gene mutations and increase the chances of a successful pregnancy.

 Sometimes, the cause of infertility and miscarriages can be due to genetic abnormalities in an embryo.
-PGT, also called PGD for diagnosis or PGS for screening, can be used to reduce the chances that an IVF cycle will fail, ultimately and hopefully resulting in a healthy pregnancy that’s carried to term.
+PGT can be used to reduce the chances that an IVF cycle will fail, ultimately and hopefully resulting in a healthy pregnancy that’s carried to term.

 Preimplantation genetic testing (PGT) is a way of safeguarding against genetic diseases or disorders before they are transferred into a woman’s uterus through in vitro fertilization (IVF).
 PGT is ideal for those who: